Dian-Us-Suqlain/Employee-Management-System/README.md

 I have used recycler view to update employee data as I don't know how many employees would be added in a certain company.
 So, just for the safe side my recycler view would keep updating the employee data and display them on a separate activity.

+HOW TO RUN!

+Simply download the src file and import it in Android Studio, after the gradle build is successful.
+You would be able to run it on your mobile phone.